vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 experiment with a 1B vector dataset from <a href="http://big-ann-benchmarks.com/">big-ann-benchmarks.com</a>, indexing it on Vespa using both exact and approximate with hamming distance and look at some of the trade-offs:

-* Real-Time Indexing throughput with and without HNSW
+* Real-Time indexing throughput with and without HNSW graph enabled
 * Search accuracy degradation using approximate versus exact
 * Storage (disk and memory) footprint
 * Latency and throughput

-Stay tuned!
+Stay tuned for the next blog post in this series!